 Learn how to draw a great looking Key and Lock with easy, step-by-step drawing instructions, and video tutorial.

-By following the simple steps, you too can easily draw a beautiful Key and Lock.
+By following the simple steps, you too can easily draw a perfect Key and Lock.

 Locks are mechanical devices that secure doors.
 Once a lock is in place, it can only be opened with a key or secret code.
 The oldest known lock was discovered near the ancient Babylonian city of Nineveh.
 It may be 4,000 years old.